zhemao/zhemao.github.com/_posts/2011-07-27-python-programming.markdown

 ---
-title: Things Every Python Programmer Should Know
+title: Things Every Python Programmer Should Know but Generally Don't
 layout: default
 ---

 Python is a really great programming language, and one of the many reasons for its success is a simple, easy-to-understand syntax.
 That being said, there are some things that can trip up beginners (and which have tripped me up before).
-Therefore, I am attempting to document some of the common pitfalls here.
+There are also a few little known features that turn out to be rather useful.
+I am attempting to document some of the common pitfalls and esoteric-but-useful features here.

 ## Efficient String Concatenation